Olufemi-Olarewaju/deep-learning-challenge/Analysis.md

 ![Model Accuracy](Images/Model_Accuracy.PNG)

-* The accuracy model is 72.2% and the loss is 57.7% as seen above.
+* The accuracy of the model is 72.2% and the loss is 57.7% as seen above.

 ![OptimizedModel_3 Accuracy](Images/OptimizedModel_1_Accuracy.PNG)

-* The accuracy first optimized model is 72.4% and the loss is 64.5% as seen above.
+* The accuracy of the first optimized model is 72.4% and the loss is 64.5% as seen above.

 ![OptimizedModel_3 Accuracy](Images/OptimizedModel_2_Accuracy.PNG)

-* The accuracy second optimized model is 72.3% and the loss is 61.1% as seen above.
+* The accuracy of the second optimized model is 72.3% and the loss is 61.1% as seen above.

 ![OptimizedModel_3 Accuracy](Images/OptimizedModel_3_Accuracy.PNG)

-* The accuracy third optimized model is 72.3% and the loss is 61.1% as seen above.
+* The accuracy of the third optimized model is 72.3% and the loss is 61.1% as seen above.
 This is the exact same result as the second optimized model.

-* The overall results show that the optimized models which had more neurons added and more layers did not improve the models performance.
+* The overall results show that the optimized models, which had more neurons and more layers added, did not improve the models performance.
 Therefore, it is recommended that a model with fewer features (columns) could achieve a higher than 75% accuracy.
-This will reduce the complexity that large feautures possess when creating a model.
+Having fewer features will reduce the complexity that large feautures possess when creating a model.